fastforwardlabs/blog_deprecated/_posts/2019-05-22-metalearners-learning-how-to-learn.md

 dataset split into batches, the training data for meta-learning consists of _sets_ of data.
 First we need a set of examples, or a _support set_.
 This consists of a couple of images belonging to a subset of classes.
-Going back to our example, a support set could be comprises of three images of cats and three images of bears.
+Going back to our example, a support set could be comprised of three images of cats and three images of bears.
 We also need to specify images that we would like to classify; they form a _target set_.
 In our example, a target set would be a set of images of cats or bears.
 Together, the support and the target sets form a training episode.
 The